Landau-de Gennes Modelling of Confinement Effects and Cybotactic Clusters in Bent-Core Nematic Liquid Crystals: Numerical methods

 To avoid evaluating the Hessian of $\tilde{F}(\x)$, we use central difference schemes for directional derivatives to approximate Hessians along $i$th dimer with length $2l$ centred at $\x$,

 We use the time-discrete Euler scheme with $\Delta t = 10^{-4}$.

-We obtain a critical solution if the HiOSD dynamics converges with error tolerance the gradient norm $|\nabla\tilde{F}(\hat{\x})|\leq 10^{-6}$.
-The index of the critical solution is checked by the calculation of the smallest $k+1$ eigenvalues of the Hessian $\nabla^2 \tilde{F}(\hat{\x})$ by using the simultaneous Rayleigh-quotient minimisation method \cite{longsine1980simultaneous}.
+We obtain a critical point of the free energy if the HiOSD dynamics converges with error tolerance $|\nabla\tilde{F}(\hat{\x})|\leq 10^{-6}$.
+The index of the critical point is checked by the calculation of the smallest $k+1$ eigenvalues of the Hessian $\nabla^2 \tilde{F}(\hat{\x})$ by using the simultaneous Rayleigh-quotient minimisation method \cite{longsine1980simultaneous}.